Why Some People Prefer Consoles

 PC games used to exist in a separate branch from console games.
 While most games on PC centered around early childhood learning, consoles went in a completely different direction and dived straight into being as challenging as possible against the average gamer.

-Many gamers remember the Nintendo GameCube or Game Boy Advance, their old PlayStation 1 or Sega Genesis since these consoles were probably their first exposure to video games as a whole.
+Many gamers reflect on the Nintendo GameCube or Game Boy Advance, their old PlayStation 1 or Sega Genesis since these consoles were probably their first exposure to video games.
 Remember when people played on the DS with a stylus pen which is the best virtual pointer for pushing buttons on screen?
 Well, I certainly did.

 We fellow gamers are often wrapped up in our own nostalgia, reminiscing about the good old times.
 That’s why you have people ranting about new video games being all style and no substance.